 Lefroy Road – William Lefroy was the Dean of Norwich for 20 years as well as being an overseer of extensive restoration work at the Cathedral.
 Little did he know his name would become the home of an entirely different set of Towers.
 None of the original homes along Lefroy Road survive after being demolished in the 1980’s.

-Margaret Paston Avenue – Margaret Paston was born in 1423 and was the daughter of prosperous landowner.
+Margaret Paston Avenue – A sign of the times that this was the only road named after a woman.
+Margaret Paston was born in 1423 and was the daughter of prosperous landowner.
 In 1440 she married John Paston, the son of an even wealthier landowner named William Paston.
 Margaret was often left in charge of John’s business and properties and on more than one occasion had to endure holding down the fort whilst armed forces seized various properties belonging to her husband.
 Whilst Married to John, Margaret wrote a total of 104 letters.
 Those letters and there responses survive to this day and serve to give historians a fascinating insight into that period of time as well as giving a personal insight into her state of mind, relationships with her family and plenty of interesting events that occurred during that period.
 She died in 1482, some 16 years after her husband.

 Marshall Road – John Marshall.
 This Gentleman was twice Mayor of Norwich.
 Once in 1828 and again in 1841.